Skip to content

 This command sets the audio to 44.1 kHz sample rate, mixes to 2 channels, and 192 kbps bit rate.

-LinkChoosing the right format
+LinkChoosing the right audio format

 Different audio formats have different benefits and drawbacks: